 Solar panel dimensions for residential buildings are around 65 by 39 inches.
 However, these numbers will vary depending on the manufacturer.

 The only sure way to know what size solar system you need is by asking the solar installation company that you hire.
+Checking the offered Green Mountain Energy rates is a useful first step in determining whether or not it is more cost-effective to install rooftop solar panels in order to draw renewable energy from a reliable electricity provider.
 However, there are a few questions you can answer to get an idea of your electricity needs.

 How Much Solar Power Do You Need?